-I work with women through anxiety, burnout, identity shifts, and the everyday weight of holding too much.
+I work with couples in the work of repair and women through anxiety, burnout, identity shifts, and the everyday weight of holding too much.
 At Knoll Mind, we go below the surface together.

 I came to this work because I watched too many women carry too much for too long without a place to put any of it down.
 The world tells women to be strong, to be everything, to keep moving.
 It rarely tells them where to rest.